vpatel2018/finalProject/README.md

     - What was challenging about this assignment, or parts that you couldn’t get working correctly?
     - What did you like about this assignment?
     - What did you dislike about this assignment?
-    - How did your team function, including details such as what each teammember contributed, how the team communicated with each other, and how team software development & design was accomplished?
+    - How did your team function, including details such as what each team member contributed, how the team communicated with each other, and how team software development & design was accomplished?
     - What did you learn from this assignment?
-8. Analysis.pdf
+7. Analysis.pdf
   - An analysis of the summary of the eight lines of HiddenRepresentationsFile.csv for task 4
-9. Task3.py
+8. Task3.py
   - The code used to generate all plots, not required to run this file as plots are found in D3 folder.
+  - Note: The values in D3 are for the corresponding values currently in D2, if you run task2.py different values of D2 will be present.
 ------------------------------------------------------------------------------------------------------------

 # STEPS FOR RUNNING SOURCE CODE